Alentejo: Economy

-The Roman Temple of Évora.
-Tourism plays an increasingly important role in the Alentejo economy.

 The area is commonly known as the "breadbasket" of Portugal, a region of vast open countryside with undulating plains and rich fertile soil.
 With very few exceptions, all the major towns are mainly reliant on agriculture, livestock, and forestry.
 There are several types of traditional cheeses, wines, and smoked hams and sausages made in the Alentejo region, including Queijo Serpa, Queijo de Évora, and Queijo de Nisa (PDO cheeses); Vinho do Alentejo and Vinho do Redondo (wines); and presunto (smoked ham).
 Marble, cork, olive oil, and mining industries are other important activities in the region and tourism is expected to have growth potential.
 The Alqueva Dam is an important irrigation and hydroelectricity generation facility that supports part of Alentejo's economy.

-The Castle of Monsaraz can be seen from afar.

 The region is home to the world's most important area for the growing of cork.
 Cork oak, known in Portugal as "sobreiro", has been grown commercially in the region for the past 300 years, with the areas between the trees typically given over to grazing, or on the more productive soils, to the growing of citrus fruit, vines or olives.
 As a consequence, a uniquely rich and varied ecosystem has developed.
 The bark of the cork oak is still harvested by teams of men using locally made hand-axes.
 No mechanical method has yet been invented that will allow the harvest to be achieved as effectively.
 The stripping of the bark is performed only in midsummer, when the bark can be removed more easily.
 The cork oak is the only tree known that will allow this regular stripping of bark without damage.
 The harvest of one mature tree provides sufficient bark to produce about 4,000 wine bottle corks.
 The industry provides employment for about 60,000 workers.